amperity/amperity-docs/amperity_datagrid/source/destination_bazaarvoice.rst

 .. destination-bazaarvoice-start

-You can send data about brands, product categories, and products to support features that are powered by the product catalog in Bazaarvoice, such as:
+Send data about brands, product categories, and products to support features that are powered by the product catalog in Bazaarvoice, such as:

 * Updating the product catalog
 * Supporting downstream syndication of user-generated content based on product matches